 Incurred but not reported losses

-Our audit procedures included an assessment of the overall governance of the credit and impairment process of the Group and the testing of design and operating effectiveness of the key controls directly related to:
+Our audit procedures included an assessment of the overall governance of the credit and impairment process of the Bank and the testing of design and operational effectiveness of the key controls directly related to:

 - the identification of impairment triggers;

-- the parameters and data applied in the impairment models (e.g. exposures, cash flows, market values of collateral); and
+- the parameters and data applied in the impairment models (e.g. exposures, cash flows, market values of collateral etc.); and

-- the review on and approval by management of the outcomes of the individual impairments and the impairment models.
+- the review and approval by management on the outcomes of the individual impairments and the impairment models.

 We determined that we could rely on these controls for the purpose of our audit.

-We examined the methodology applied by the Group in determining specific impairments.
-Based on a risk assessment, we tested a sample of loans included in the specific loan loss provision to verify the judgemental elements such as:
+We examined the methodology that is applied by the Bank in determining specific impairments.
+Based on a risk assessment we tested a sample of loans included in the specific loan loss provision to verify the judgemental elements such as:

-- the accuracy of the applied discount rate given the applicable latest interest rate and expected timing of the future cash flows; and
+- the accuracy of the applied discount rate given the applicable latest interest rate; and

 - the valuation of the corresponding collateral based on appraisal reports and other external information.

-Furthermore, we assessed the past due listings and loans with low credit ratings and compared these to the loans actually provided for in the specific loan loss provision to determine whether the loans were adequately classified as performing or non-performing.
+Furthermore, we assessed the completeness of the provision through reconciliation of past due listings and loans with low credit ratings as compared to the detailed listing of the loans actually provided for in specific loan loss provision.

 We found the assumptions applied by management in determining the specific provision to be consistent with historical practices and in line with our expectations and we did not identify any material exceptions.